ankane/lockbox/README.md

 #### Model Changes

 If tracking changes to model attributes, always remove or redact virtual attributes.
-If you don’t want to track changes for an attribute, also remove or redact the ciphertext attribute and blind indexes.
+Optionally, also remove or redact ciphertext attributes and blind indexes.

 Ideally, libraries would take into account Active Record’s `filter_attributes` if someone wants to submit a PR to them.